9/9

 The first thing to consider when adding water to your vase with flowers in them is what type of water to use.
 Of course, you can use any water but the best advice we have is to use filtered water.
 Filtered water has far less chlorine in it therefore your flowers will technically last longer with filtered water.

-In almost all cases you should only add enough water to the vase or container to cover the bottom 5 to 10 centimeters of the bottom of the flower stems.
+In almost all cases you should only add enough water to the vase or container to cover the bottom 5 to 10 centimetres of the bottom of the flower stems.

 You should change the water every two days and while doing so you should always rinse the vase or container that you use to store the flowers and wash it with warm soapy water to kill any bacteria or nasties that may have entered the water.